rmrector/script.artwork.helper/README.md

 There is an add-on setting to pull extrafanart and extrathumbs from the filesystem, if there is only a single image in the library.
 It is off by default, but can be turned on by the end user/viewer.
+This setting is not needed if Artwork Beef is used to manage artwork.
 It can be found by navigating to Kodi settings -> Add-ons -> System -> Dependencies -> Artwork Helper, or for Krypton open Kodi settings -> System settings -> Add-ons -> Manage dependencies -> Artwork Helper.
 The Settings level may need to be set to Advanced to see dependencies in Add-ons.